SmoothPassionLLC/emailnotzoomchat/README.md

 A Delightful Experience with EmailNotZoomChat EmailNotZoomChat offers a range of features to keep your video calls on track:

-Always on the lookout for Zoom and Google Meet calls Sends a gentle reminder to close the video call after the specified time Closes the video call with a smile if it overstays its welcome Suggests using email for those longer conversations
+Scans your computer for Zoom and Google Meet calls Sends a gentle reminder to close the video call after the specified time Closes the video call with a smile if it overstays its welcome Suggests using email for those longer conversations